agamcodes/Build-your-own-shell/README.md

 # Purpose
 A shell made with a High level language could be integrated with High level functionalities which we hope to achieve with this project.

+Building a shell from scratch is a really good opportunity to learn how a computer actually runs software.